sirajhemonai/leadsure/replit.md

-# Fresh Leads Pro - Lead Generation Service
+# LeadSure - Lead Generation Service

 ## Overview

-Fresh Leads Pro is a lead generation service that provides fresh, targeted Apollo data to customers.
+LeadSure is a lead generation service that provides fresh, targeted Apollo data to customers.
 The application is built as a full-stack web application with a React frontend and Express backend, designed to handle orders for lead generation services and free trials.

 ## User Preferences